mjdominus/git-util/README.md

 command that actually runs `git-commit`.

-`git-dirtyfiles` lists the files in the repository that have been edited since the last commit, ingnoring unknown files by default, but including them if you pass `-q`.
-With a commit argmuent, lists the files that were changed in that commit.
-This exists mainly to be a backend for `git-re-edit`; see below.
+`git-dirtyfiles` lists the files in the repository that have been edited since the last commit, ignoring unknown files by default, but including them if you pass `-q`.
+With a commit argument, lists the files that were changed in that commit.
+This exists mainly to be a back-end for `git-re-edit`; see below.

 `git-fetchs` fetches all branches from all the remotes that you have previously fetched from.
 This is primarily useful if you have a bunch